SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

      - You may set the date and time of day for the job to be executed for the first time by setting **Date** and **Time**.
 Additionally, you may set the job to be executed repeatedly by setting it to **Repeat Every** certain number of days.
 Your job will be saved under **Jobs** > **All Jobs**.
 The job **Status** will show **Pending**.

-Saving SQL Scripts to Jobs
+Saving SQL Scripts as Tasks
 ----------------------------

 Jobs are composed of multiple tasks.
 Each task is associated with a single SQL script.
 To create tasks, you need to have SQL scripts prepared and ready to be used.
 After having created and saved a SQL script, it will automatically appear on the **SQL Scripts** list that is used for creating jobs.